wothke/webSunVox/README.md

 ## License

-The version of Alex Zolotov's code that I am building on specifies a BSD license.
-(The 1.9.4 version mentioned above now uses a "CC BY-SA 3.0" license which I'd be fine with as well, but for consistency I'll stick to BSD here.)
+The version of Alex Zolotov's code that I am building on specifies a BSD license whereas his new 1.9.4 version now uses a "CC BY-SA 3.0" license.
+This means that the "regularly built from source" library uses the BSD license and the manually patched up library in "new" folder uses CC BY-SA 3.0.
+(The example code in the htdocs subfolder may use different licensing.)

 The BSD License